sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 Well, yes, but no :rofl:.
 Here is the thing: If you'd use a customized EE that contains itself also roles, the above `volume mount` would effectively overwrite the directory in that sense, that the `volume mount` would overlay the existing roles.

-To accomodate for that scenario we have two options:
+To accommodate for that scenario we have two options:

 1. Specify a different roles directory using an Ansible configuration option:

-[`roles_path`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-roles-path`).
+    [`roles_path`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-roles-path).
 We could also specify it via the environment variable
     `ANSIBLE_ROLES_PATH`

 1. Mount our local roles directory to a different directory that is checked by Ansible by default

     If we recall the error from above, where it couldn't find the role, there was an important piece of information in the error message - the search paths for Ansible roles:

 ```plaintext
 ERROR! the role 'file_deployment' was not found in /home/steffen/sources/ansible-project-satellite/playbooks/roles:/home/runner/.ansible/roles:/usr/share/ansible/roles:/etc/ansible/roles:/home/steffen/sources/ansible-project-satellite/playbooks